ipesek/jsxgraphbook/src/4_3a_example.md

 {lang=EN}
 Note the attribute ``showClearTraces`` used above.
-Setting its value to ``true`` displays the button for deleting the traces of points, see the circled times at the bottom of the bounding box.
+Setting its value to ``true`` displays the button for deleting the traces of points, see the circled *x* at the bottom of the bounding box.

-As the first of construction, we draw a straight line *MN*, a path for the circle:
+As the first construction, we draw a straight line *MN*, a path for the circle:
 {/lang}

 {lang=SI}